trentonallan/dartfrog-java/README.md

 ## 🔮 Future Updates

+This HTTP/1.1 server implementation is an educational project demonstrating fundamental networking concepts and HTTP request/response handling.
+It currently has several limitations compared to production-ready web servers.
 Future versions of Dartfrog may explore:

 - **HTTP/2 Support**: Implementing multiplexing, server push, and header compression for improved performance.
 - **WebSocket Protocol**: Enabling real-time bidirectional communication capabilities.